 Specificity = 100%

-All regions known to be negative in the TSCA MGP were also found to be negative in the QiaSeq MGP panel (true negative).
-No unexpected variants (false positives) were observed in the QiaSeq MGP panel in overlapping regions of interest other than those which had been previously identified in the TSCA MGP.
+All regions known to be negative in the TSCA MGP (all regions of interest[ROI]) were also found to be negative in the overlapping ROI for the QiaSeq MGP panel, following analysis/justification of 4 variants initially seen as discordant (see below).
+This included removal of 2 variants found consistently in all or many samples, labelled as library/sequencing artefacts that would be marked for automatic removal subsequently.
+No additional variant calls were observed for the QiaSeq MGP panel assay (false positive calls) other than those which had been previously identified in the validated TSCA MGP assay (interpretation on filtered pipeline output VCF files was performed through the SQVD software and included removal of intronic variants) .

 Accuracy = 100%